Freakwill/pyrimidine/README.md

 ```

 ### Math expression

 $s$ of type $S$ is a container of $a:A$, represented as follows:

 ```
 s={a:A}:S
 ```

-We define a population as a container of individuals or chromosomes, and an individual is a container of chromosomes.
+We could define a population as a container of individuals or chromosomes, and an individual is a container of chromosomes.

 Algebraically, an indivdiual has only one chromosome is equivalent to a chromosome mathematically.
 A population could also be a container of chromosomes.
 If the individual has only one chromosome, then just build the population based on chromosomes directly.